CongducPham/LowCostLoRaGw/README.md

 When your radio module can run in the 433MHz band (for instance when the radio is based on SX1276 or SX1278 chip) then you can test running at 433MHz as follows:

 - uncomment line "e = sx1272.setChannel(0x6C4000);" in Arduino_LoRa_temp or Arduino_LoRa_Simple_temp
-- run your gateway with "lora_gateway --mode n --freq 433.0" where n is the LoRa mode you want to use (e.g. 4 with Arduino_LoRa_temp and 1 with Arduino_LoRa_Simple_temp)
+- run your gateway with "lora_gateway --mode 1 --freq 433.0" to be on the same setting for Arduino_LoRa_temp and Arduino_LoRa_Simple_temp

 Mounting your Dropbox folder
 ============================